-Canada is also a regulatory haven for the world's extractive industries.
-According to government sources in 2009, three quarters of the world's mining companies are headquartered in Canada.
-The Toronto Stock Exchange is more favourable than others to speculation in this area, and tax benefits are specifically designed to encourage investment in the mining industry.
-Politically, Canada tends to protect its industry despite the industry's sorry ethical record at the international level, to the point where Canada incurred a rebuke from the OECD in a 2011 report on international corruption.
+Politically, Canada tends to protect and lobby on behalf mining despite the industry's sorry ethical record at the international level, to the point where Canada incurred a rebuke from the OECD in a 2011 report on international corruption.
 In this report, an OECD working group explicitly asks why Canada has prosecuted only one company over a ten-year period even though it is home to a majority of the world's mining companies, which, according to the group, are known to be particularly likely to resort to influence-peddling.

-On the diplomatic front, Canada shares its seat on the Board of the World Bank with a group of Caribbean tax havens consisting of Antigua & Barbuda, the Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Jamaica, St. Kitts and Nevis, Saint Lucia and Saint Vincent and the Grenadines.
+On the diplomatic front, Canada shares its seat on the Board of the World Bank and the IMF with a group of Caribbean tax havens consisting of Antigua & Barbuda, the Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Jamaica, St. Kitts and Nevis, Saint Lucia and Saint Vincent and the Grenadines.

 Government agencies have done little to provide adequate measurement of the real losses incurred by the state as a result of tax evasion.
-At most, federal or provincial governments target illicit tax evasion practices within the small-scale domestic economy, rarely bringing up the problems caused by large corporations' or fortune holders' use of tax havens to conceal assets through the use of trusts, foundations or offshore subsidiaries.
+At most, federal or provincial governments target illicit tax evasion practices within the small-scale domestic economy, rarely bringing up the problems caused by large corporations' or high net worth individual's use of tax havens to conceal assets through the use of trusts, foundations or offshore subsidiaries.

-With thanks to Alain Deneault and Aline Tremblay for their major input into this report.
+With thanks to Alain Deneault and Dennis Howlett for their major input into this report.